 The Datacall is the source of data for determining the net Blue Box system cost and for allocating funding under the Blue Box Program Plan.
-Each Ontario municipal program (municipality, recycling association or First Nation) providing recycling services must complete the Datacall to be eligible for Blue Box funding.
+Each Ontario program (municipality, recycling association or First Nation) providing recycling services must complete the Datacall to be eligible for Blue Box funding.

-We also use the Datacall to determine residential waste diversion rates by municipal program and the province overall.
+We also use the Datacall to determine residential waste diversion rates by program and the province overall.

 Who completes the Datacall?

-A municipal program should complete the Datacall if it provided Blue Box collection (curbside or depot) and/or processing services to its residents in the previous year and if all the tonnes, costs and revenue associated with these services are not reported by another program.
+A program should complete the Datacall if it provided Blue Box collection (curbside or depot) and/or processing services to its residents in the previous year and if all the tonnes, costs and revenue associated with these services are not reported by another program.

-Municipal programs should also report the following municipally-managed residential solid waste management services (if applicable) in the Standard Datacall:
+Programs should also report the following municipally-managed residential solid waste management services (if applicable) in the Standard Datacall:

 - Other (non-blue box) recyclable materials collection and/or processing